Electrolyzer/A-Star_Maze_Solvers/README.md

 # A-Star
 This is an implementation of A* search, a graph search algorithm.
 It creates random mazes and then runs different variations of A* search to solve them, calculating the efficiency of each and comparing them against each other.
 MazeSolverTester is used to create and track a single solved maze to make sure everything is working as intended before running DataCollector to collect large scale data spanning many different mazes and variations.

-In the last update, we improved SolveResult to contain a lot more data than before, allowing it to pass more data to MazeSolverTester and be saved as a file.
-In this submission we will utilize that extra data we have to improve the DataCollector class, getting more stats and information.

 Steps to run DataCollector
     - Download codebase
     - Run DataCollector